makuneru/UI-API-JS-Automation-Framework/README.md

 4. Clone this project repository
 5. Open new terminal
 6. Install all dependencies using -> npm install
 7. Run all test using this command: for API: npm run test for UI: npm run wdio
+8. to open allure report -> allure generate allure-results --clean && allure open